Mary Baker Eddy: Malicious animal magnetism

+According to Gillian Gill, Eddy's experience with Richard Kennedy, one of her early students, was what led her to begin her examination of malicious animal magnetism.

-In 1882, Eddy publicly claimed that her last husband, Asa Gilbert Eddy, had died of "mental assassination".
+In 1882, Eddy publicly stated that her last husband, Asa Gilbert Eddy, had died of "mental assassination".
 Daniel Spofford was another Christian Scientist expelled by Eddy after she accused him of practicing malicious animal magnetism.
 This gained notoriety in a case irreverently dubbed the "Second Salem Witch Trial".

-Later, Eddy set up "watches" for her staff to pray about challenges facing the Christian Science movement and to handle animal magnetism which arose.
+At her Pleasant View estate near Concord, New Hampshire, Eddy set up "watches" for her staff to pray about challenges facing the Christian Science movement and to handle animal magnetism that arose.
 Gill writes that Eddy got the term from the New Testament account of the garden of Gethsemane, where Jesus chastises his disciples for being unable to "watch" even for a short time; and that Eddy used it to refer to "a particularly vigilant and active form of prayer, a set period of time when specific people would put their thoughts toward God, review questions and problems of the day, and seek spiritual understanding."
+Cooks at Pleasant View often had to prepare two meals for Eddy's dinner, in case the first meal was contaminated by animal magnetism, and animal magnetism routinely caused Eddy's dresses not to fit well enough or to have wrinkles according to her.

-Critics such as Georgine Milmine in Mclure's, Edwin Dakin, and John Dittemore, all claimed this was evidence that Eddy had a great fear of malicious animal magnetism; although Gilbert Carpenter, one of Eddy's staff at the time, insisted she was not fearful of it, and that she was simply being vigilant.
+Critics such as Georgine Milmine in Mclure's, Edwin Dakin, and John Dittemore, say this was evidence that Eddy had a great fear of malicious animal magnetism; although Gilbert Carpenter, one of Eddy's staff at the time, insisted she was not fearful of it, and that she was simply being vigilant.

-As time went on, Eddy tried to lessen the focus on animal magnetism within the movement, and she worked to clearly define it as unreality which only had power if one conceded to it.
-Nonetheless it continued to play an important role in the teaching of Christian Science.
+According to Gill, as time went on, Eddy tried to publicly lessen the focus on animal magnetism within the movement, and she worked to clearly define it as unreality, which only had power if one conceded to it.
+Nonetheless, it continued to play an important role in the teaching of Christian Science, and her fear of malicious animal magnetism would profoundly influence her private life.

 The belief in malicious animal magnetism remains a part of Christian Science doctrine.
 Christian Scientists use it as a specific term for a hypnotic belief in a power apart from God.

 Hinduism, Buddhism, or other Eastern religions

 There is some debate on the possible influence of Hinduism, Buddhism, or other Eastern religions on Eddy and her work.
-The 33rd edition of Science and Health referenced the Bhagavad-Gita, which according to Gillian Gill was likely added by James Henry Wiggin, who worked as an editor for Eddy; however Eddy removed all references to Eastern religions in 1891.
-According to Stephen Gottschalk, Eddy consciously distinguished Christian Science from Eastern religions starting in the mid-1880s.
+The 33rd edition of Science and Health referenced the Bhagavad Gita, which according to Gillian Gill was likely added by James Henry Wiggin, who worked as an editor for Eddy; however Eddy removed all references to Eastern religions in 1891.
+According to Christian Science historian Stephen Gottschalk, Eddy consciously distinguished Christian Science from Eastern religions starting in the mid-1880s.
 According to Claire Badaracco, "Eddy knew little about" these religions.
 Damodar Singhal, however, believes that there were the "echoes" of Vedanta in her work, whether Eddy was directly influenced by Hindu philosophy or not.